Andy Vila

-Andrea Laura Vila Pereira (born January 30, 1987) mostly known as Andy Vila, is an Uruguayan actress, model and television presenter.
+Andrea Laura Vila Pereira (born January 30, 1987) mostly known as Andy Vila, is a Uruguayan actress, model and television presenter.
+She began her media career at the age of eighteen, on the sketch comedy show El Show del mediodía.

 Early life

 Andrea Vila was born on January 30, 1987, in Montevideo, Uruguay.
 She attended Elbio Fernández School.
 Her relatives already knew in her childhood that she was going to be an "artist."

 Career

 At just 7 years old, she began attending theater classes.
 She began working on advertisements, catwalks and photo campaigns.
-At age 18 she attended his first casting, which was in El Show del Mediodía broadcast on Telecoce.
-In it she was a host assistant.
+At the age of 18 she auditioned and was selected to participate in the Teledoce's sketch comedy series El show del mediodía in 2005.
 The following year, after the success she had in the previous program, she was summoned to participate in the Uruguayan soap opera, La Oveja Negra, and in the film 14 días en el paraíso.
 That same year she started presenting Click on Nuevo Siglo TV.

-In 2008, Vila participated in two Uruguayan soap operas, El Lolo, playing Natalia, and Los profesionales del espectáculo.
-The next year, she co-starred in the movie Bad Day for Fishing, portraying Maria Victoria.
+In 2009 she co-starred in the movie Bad Day to Go Fishing, portraying Maria Victoria.
 In 2011 he was a recurring character in Adicciones.
 The next year he gave life to Lydia in the movie La culpa del cordero.
 In the summer of 2012-2013, she served as a reporter for the Uruguayan show Verano Perfecto and the Argentine Bien de Verano.
 In 2013, Vila made her premiere at the theater with Encadenados, where she toured the entire country.
 In 2014, she continued in Verano Perfecto but with a new, leading role.
-Between 2015 and 2017 she was a panelist for the morning television show Desayunos informales.
-Between September 2018 and January 2019 ellan presented the Modo avión travel program, broadcast on Channel 4.
-Since December 3, 2018, she co-hosts Vamo Arriba, a daytime television show, also broadcast on Channel 4.
-Since September 2021, he hosts the game show Los 8 escalones - Celebrities Edition, a spin-off featuring celebrities.
-Vila left Vamo Arriba on December 16, 2022, claiming that she wanted to dedicate herself to caring for her newborn daughter.
+From 2015 to 2017 she was a panelist for the morning television show Desayunos informales.

+From September 2018 to January 2019 she hosted Channel 4's Modo avión travel program.
+On December 3, 2018, she began co-hosting Vamo Arriba, Channel 4's daytime television show.
+From September 2021 to mid-2022, she hosted Los 8 escalones―Edición Famosos, a spin-off of the game show Los 8 escalones featuring celebrities.
+On December 16, 2022, she left Vamo Arriba, claiming that she wanted to dedicate herself to caring for her newborn daughter.